About this course

 - Arts: film or music

-- Humanities: archaeology, english, history, linguistics, or philosophy
+- Humanities: archaeology, English, history, linguistics, or philosophy

 - Social sciences: criminology, politics, or sociology

-Along with your pathway subject core modules, you’ll choose optional modules from a wide range of liberal arts and other subjects on your degree.
+Alongside the core modules in your pathway subject, you’ll choose optional modules from across liberal arts and other subjects available on your degree.

 Year in industry